Jessica Redmayne: Early life and education

 Redmayne trained throughout her childhood in all genres of dance and later pursued a Bachelor of Arts degree in musical theatre in Federation University Arts Academy.
 Redmayne graduated in 2013.

 After the completion of her degree, Redmayne travelled throughout Asia where she worked in hosting stage productions for Nickelodeon and Hi-5.

 Career

 Redmayne made her screen debut playing the role of Poppy Kelly in popular Australian television series 800 Words in its third season in 2017.
 She appeared in 12 episodes in a recurring capacity.

-Redmayne then appeared in guest roles across a variety of television shows including The Inbestigators, Wentworth Prison, Fisk and Five Bedrooms.
+Redmayne then appeared in guest roles across a variety of television shows including The Inbestigators, Wentworth, Fisk and Five Bedrooms.
 Redmayne also acted as a body double for Madeleine West in her roles as Dee Bliss and Andrea Somers in Australian soap opera Neighbours.

 In 2023, Redmayne landed the role of social worker Harper Matheson in the long-running Australian television serial Home and Away.
 Redmayne spoke of her casting at the time and expressed her joy at becoming a part of the serial.
 Redmayne stated that the character of Harper resonated with who she was as a person and revealed that they shared similar core values and beliefs.